ellisgl/ECM-408/README.md

 ### TODO
 * MIDI
-  * Figure out what to map POTs to.
   * Create Mega version.
   * Create UNO-MIDI-USB version that uses the DFU mod.
   * Create Leonardo version.